weccoframework/i18n/README.md

 `date` | `Date`, `number` | Formats the given value as date without time in a compact, short notation.
 Uses `Intl.DateTimeFormat` to do the formatting.
 `time` | `Date`, `number` | Formats the given value as time without date in a compact, short notation.
 Uses `Intl.DateTimeFormat` to do the formatting.
 `datetime` | `Date`, `number` | Formats the given value as a date and time in a compact, short notation.
 Uses `Intl.DateTimeFormat` to do the formatting.
-`relativetime` | `number` | Formats the given number of seconds as a relative time.
+`relativetime` | `number` | Formats the given number of milliseconds as a relative time.
 Determines the unit (seconds, minutes, ...) to be the most relevant unit with days being the larges used unit.
 Uses `Intl.RelativeDateFormat` to do the formatting.
 `integer` | `number` | Formats the given number as an integer omitting all fraction digits.
 Uses `Intl.NumberFormat` to do the formatting.

 ## Loaders